Michigan regulator to weigh climate impact of Enbridge oil line tunnel

-CALGARY, Alberta (Reuters) - A state of Michigan regulator said on Wednesday it will consider the impact of climate-warming greenhouse gas emissions when deciding whether Enbridge Inc can build an underwater tunnel to rehouse a four-mile (6-km) section of its Line 5 oil pipeline.
+A state of Michigan regulator said on Wednesday it will consider the impact of climate-warming greenhouse gas emissions when deciding whether Enbridge Inc (ENB.TO) can build an underwater tunnel to rehouse a four-mile (6-km) section of its Line 5 oil pipeline.

 The Michigan Public Service Commission (MPSC) agreed with interveners, including environmental groups, that GHG emissions are pollutants whose impact must be considered under the Michigan Environmental Protection Act.